raspberrypi/documentation/configuration/boot_folder.md

-# The Boot folder
+# The Boot Folder

-In a basic Raspbian install, the boot files are stored on the first partition of the SD card, which is VFAT-formatted.
-This means that it can be read on both Windows and Linux devices.
+In a basic Raspbian install, the boot files are stored on the first partition of the SD card, which is formatted with the FAT filesystem.
+This means that it can be read on Windows, Mac and Linux devices.

+Once Linux has booted, the boot partition is mounted as /boot.

 When the Raspberry Pi is powered on, it loads various files from the boot partition/folder in order to start up the various processors, then it boots the Linux kernel.

-## Boot folder contents
+## Boot Folder Contents

 ### bootcode.bin